Ikari Warriors: Regional differences

-Ports
+Versions

-Ikari Warriors was initially ported to the Apple II, Commodore 64 and IBM PC by Quicksilver Software and published by Data East USA in the US in 1986.
+Ikari Warriors was initially converted to the Apple II, Commodore 64 and IBM PC by Quicksilver Software and published by Data East USA in the US in 1986.
 Elite Systems acquired the licence for Europe releasing the Amstrad CPC version in late 1986.
 A version for the ZX Spectrum by David Perry was scheduled for November 1986 but was never released.

-In 1988 Elite published a second Commodore 64 port (by John Twiddy, programmer of The Last Ninja), a new ZX Spectrum port (by David Shea, author of the Amstrad version) along with versions for the Commodore 16, Amiga and Atari ST.
+In 1988 Elite published a second Commodore 64 conversion (by John Twiddy, programmer of The Last Ninja), a new ZX Spectrum conversion (by David Shea, author of the Amstrad version) along with versions for the Commodore 16, Amiga and Atari ST.

-SNK released their own port for the MSX in 1987.
+SNK released their own conversion for the MSX in 1987.
 The NES version was developed by Micronics.
-Both the Atari 2600 and Atari 7800 ports were released in 1990 as one of the final published games for those systems.
-The game was also included on the SNK 40th Anniversary Collection for various modern consoles and Windows (through Steam).
+Atari Corporation released conversions for the Atari 2600 and Atari 7800 in 1990 as one of the final published games for those systems during their initial eras.

+Hamster Corporation released the arcade version as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2019.
+The game was also included on the SNK 40th Anniversary Collection.

 Reception

-In Japan, Game Machine listed Ikari on their March 15, 1986 issue as being the most-successful table arcade cabinet of the month.
-It remained at the top of the Game Machine table arcade cabinet charts through April and early May, before returning to the top in June 1986.
+In Japan, Game Machine listed Ikari as the most successful table arcade cabinet of March 1986.
+It remained at the top of the magazine's table arcade cabinet charts through April and early May, before returning to the top in June 1986.
 It went on to become Japan's second highest-grossing table arcade game of 1986.
 In the United Kingdom, it was one of the top three highest-grossing arcade games of 1986 in London, appearing at number-three on the annual 1986 Electrocoin chart.

 In North America, Ikari Warriors was the second top-grossing arcade game on the monthly Play Meter charts in July 1986.
 It went on to be one of the top five highest-grossing dedicated arcade games of 1986 according to AMOA, and the year's eight highest arcade video game according to RePlay.
 It was also among the top five dedicated arcade games of 1987.

 In 1996, Next Generation listed the arcade version of Ikari Warriors as number 61 on their "Top 100 Games of All Time", lauding the innovative joysticks, play balance, and power-ups which offer an invigorating boost to the player character's capabilities without taking away the game's challenge.